-In this thread, we explain ioTube’s history, latest features, and technical architecture.
-To learn how to use ioTube to convert tokens from Ethereum-to-IoTeX and vice versa, see this thread.
+In this blog, we explain ioTube’s history, new features, and v4 architecture.
+To learn how to use ioTube to convert tokens from Ethereum-to-IoTeX and vice versa, see this thread

-Cross-chain token transfers via ioTube utilize multiple smart contracts on both the origin/destination blockchain.
+ioTube utilizes multiple smart contracts on both the origin/destination blockchain to enable cross-chain token transfers.
 It starts when a user deposits assets into a “cashier contract” on Chain A, which is an event that is observed by multiple witness nodes.
 These witnesses verify this event and send a signature to the relayer network, which aggregates all signatures and instructs a “validator contract” on Chain B to mint the same amount of tokens that were deposited on Chain A.

-The entire ioTube v3 architecture is composed of the following contracts:
+The ioTube v4 architecture is composed of the following contracts:

-- TokenSafe: stores the tokens deposited to token cashier, and these stored tokens are used to transfer to recipients by transfer validator
+- TokenSafe : stores the tokens deposited to the token cashier, and these stored tokens are used to transfer to recipients by transfer validator

 For depositing assets, the TokenCashier contract validates the following:

-- Checks if the asset is whitelisted and active via TokenList
+- Checks if the asset is listed and active

 - Checks if the amount is within the maximum limits